 Aerial Imagery Drones and Seed-Planting Drones

-Aerial imagery can save farmers a lot of time by giving them a bird’s eye view of crops; that way, they can quickly get a sense of vegetation’s health, insect issues, irrigation layouts and weed growth.
+Aerial imagery can save farmers a lot of time by giving them a bird’s eye view of crops.
+This way, they can quickly get a sense of vegetation’s health, insect issues, irrigation layouts and weed growth.
 It even allows them to precisely determine how much pesticide the crops require.

-Farmers can use a variety of subscription services to access these valuable flyover images (including thermal, infrared and NDVI) of their fields, but fewer companies have taken the full plunge into unmanned aerial vehicles (UAVs).
+Farmers can use a variety of subscription services to access these valuable flyover images — thermal, infrared and NDVI for instance — of their fields, but fewer companies have taken the full plunge into unmanned aerial vehicles.
 That’s most likely because of FAA restrictions on autonomous drones, which require that pilots be immediately ready to take control of a drone.
 Small unmanned aircrafts must also be kept within a would-be pilot’s line of sight when airborne.

-But they’re out there, if not yet in large numbers.
+But they’re out there.
 Here are some companies that prove there’s something’s in the air when it comes to agricultural imaging, seed planting and cloud seeding.

-How it’s using agricultural robots: One of several Boston-area companies making notable agtech breakthroughs, American Robotics is the team behind Scout, an aerial imaging drone that fits the so-called “drone in a box” model.
+One of several companies making notable agtech breakthroughs, American Robotics is the team behind Scout, an aerial imaging drone that fits the so-called “drone in a box” model.

-Between flights, Scout lives inside a weatherproofed box, where it self-charges and processes (via edge computing) all the data it collects.
+Between flights, Scout lives inside a weatherproofed box, where it self-charges and processes via edge computing all the data it collects.
 When it takes flight to examine fields, the box top opens and the fully autonomous drone lifts off, using artificial intelligence to plot and conduct the run.
 During missions, which can be scheduled or launched on demand, Scout gathers crop stress data that farmers can use throughout a crop’s life cycle.
-It’s the kind of aerial surveillance that remains a key facet in the growing field of so-called precision agriculture.

-How it’s using agricultural robots: Any UAV pilot who wants to fly a drone that weighs more than 55 pounds at takeoff (including cargo) needs to petition for a special exemption through the F.A.A.
+Any UAV pilot who wants to fly a drone that weighs more than 55 pounds at takeoff needs to petition for a special exemption through the FAA.
 That means non-exempt farmers who want to drone-scatter seeds over their acreage are limited in how many pounds of seed they can spread in a single run.
 Still, a number of manufacturers have developed drones marketed specifically for that purpose.